stac-utils/stac-ecosystem/README.md

 goal would be a way to read static catalogs - perhaps crawling and downloading small catalogs (into a geopackage locally?), or using an online service that can crawl the static catalog.

-**STAC Index**: The new http://stacindex.org should be in 'production' shape, enabling users to 'manage' their entries (including editing and deleting), display stats on the whole network, and enable search of collections.
+**STAC Website and STACIndex**: The main [stacspec.org](http://stacspec.org) website should be a great introduction to STAC, and needs to be easy to contribute new education content to.
+And the new http://stacindex.org should be in 'production' shape, enabling users to 'manage' their entries (including editing and deleting), display stats on the whole network, and enable search of collections.
 With a stretch goal of supporting item level search.
+Ideally these two resources link to each other in a nice, consistent way.

 **Tooling to help create & maintain large catalogs**: Keeping a full, updating catalog can be challenging.
 We want to be sure there's tools to help users publish their data and keep it up to date.
 [Cirrus](https://github.com/cirrus-geo/cirrus) is the main tool, and